Ratstail91/Toy/c-api/toy_scope_h.md

 ### Toy_Scope* Toy_copyScope(Toy_Scope* original)

 This function copies an existing scope, and returns the copy.

+This copies the internal dictionaries, so it can be memory intensive.

 ### bool Toy_declareScopeVariable(Toy_Scope* scope, Toy_Literal key, Toy_Literal type)